 May 18, 2023

 I finally feel I can share this experience without being upset or worried about what people may say.
-This happened months ago when I had to travel without Levi during the height of the formula shortage.
-I was pumping to keep my supply up while Jordan bottle fed Levi what breastmilk we had saved in the freezer and what formula we could find at the store (which wasn't alot)
+This happened almost a year ago when I had to travel without Levi during the height of the formula shortage.
+I was pumping to keep my supply up while Jordan bottle fed Levi what breastmilk we had saved in the freezer and what formula we could find at the store (which wasn't alot).

 Some things to note: